 MOD Function – Google Sheets

 The MOD function in Google Sheets returns the remainder after dividing one number by another.
+MOD is short for modulo, another word for the remainder in a division equation.

 Syntax